Saturday, October 29, 2016

 $6 for children between the ages of six and 17.

-Children five years and under and CBMM members are admitted free.
 Food and boat rides are an additional cost.
-Please leave pets at home, as they are not permitted on Museum ground during festivals.
+For safety reasons, please leave pets at home, as they are not permitted on Museum ground during festivals.

 For more information, call 410-745-2916.

-On Saturday, October 31, the Chesapeake Bay Maritime Museum will host OysterFest, a celebration of the Chesapeake’s favorite bivalve.
+The Chesapeake Bay Maritime Museum in St. Michaels, Md. hosts OysterFest, a celebration of the Chesapeake’s favorite bivalve annually on the last Saturday in October.
 The event features live music on two stages, an oyster stew competition, boat rides, retriever demonstrations, oysters and other local fare, and cooking demonstrations, along with children’s activities, oystering demonstrations, harvesting displays, and more.